-It has been necessary to adjust conductivity measurements at PSM000345 when extremely high values occurred.
-At stations PSM000348, PSM000353, PSM000364 and PSM000368 all sensors are situated in a creek or in a lake.
-Also here adjustments of conductivity has been necessary to make when some strange and deviating values occurred.
+It has been necessary to adjust conductivity measurements at PSM000343, PSM000345, PSM000353, PSM000368, PSM000347 and PSM000348 when extreme values occurred.
 The sensors seem to be covered with organic material during the vegetation period when the biological activity is high.
 Because of this, it is very important to keep the sensor clean during this part of season.

-All adjustments made have likely been caused by increasing growth of organic material on sensors.
-After cleaning the sensors, they have showed correct values.
-At the station inspection made by SMHI 2007-05-21 to 2007-05-23, water specimen were taken at all stations (except PSM000343 where the watercourse was dried up) and later analysed by SKB laboratory regarding electrical conductivity.
+At the station inspection made by SMHI in May 2008, water specimen were taken at all stations and later analysed by SKB laboratory regarding electrical conductivity.
 No significant errors were detected.

-Quality checked measurements are presented in Figures 5-10 to 5-17.
+Quality checked measurements are presented in Figures 5-9 to 5-16.